Tesla (TSLA) begins crash-testing of the Cybercab robotaxi, Cortex 2 construction update at Giga Texas

 Not just the Cybercab robotaxi vehicles are found at Giga Texas, the unibody Giga Castings of the Cybercab are also getting piled up at the factory.
 This makes perfect sense as the automaker is expanding Cybercab testing and going towards production next year.

-Cortex 2 Construction Update
+Cortex 2 FSD GPU Supercluster Construction Update

 In the following video, Joe Tegtmeyer also covered the development of the Cortex 2 AI Supercluster building and its systems at Giga Texas.
 The first data center, aka Cortex 1, is already running at full capacity.

-These AI Supercluster data centers house hundreds of thousands of GPUs (Nvidia H100, H200, and Tesla AI4 in the future).
+These AI Supercluster data centers house hundreds of thousands of GPUs (Nvidia H100, H200, and Tesla AI5 in the future).
 These large clusters of GPUs are intended for video training of Tesla Full Self-Driving (FSD) & Optimus humanoid robot’s AI Vision.

 Tesla has filed for multiple permits to set up advanced data center cooling and fire-mitigation systems at Cortex 2.
 This new data center is going to require massive energy to process Tesla FSD AI Vision neural network data.